-Although there is still no consensus on or special category for "sustainability standards" in China, both the Chinese government and enterprises have increasingly recognized their obligations to take social, environmental and governance issues into account when pursuing economic benefits.
+Although there is still lack of clear definition or special category for "sustainability standards" in China, both the Chinese government and enterprises have increasingly recognized their obligations to take social, environmental and governance issues into account when pursuing economic benefits.
 Nowadays, the word "sustainability" is often used inter-changeably with "Corporate Social Responsibility" or "CSR" by Chinese.
-The introduction of the concept of CSR into China can be traced back to the 1980s right after the reform and opening-up initiated by Mr. Deng Xiaoping, while it was not until 2000s that CSR came to be understood and accepted by Chinese companies, largely because of regulatory changes (Duan and Eccles 2014).
-The Chinese government amended the Company Law promulgated in 1993 and put it into effect in January 2006, which officially adopted CSR as part of the Chinese legal system.
-The Article 5 of the new Company Law encourages Chinese companies to comply with laws and administrative regulations, social and business morality when undertaking business operations, accepting the supervision of the government and the general public and bearing social responsibilities (SCNPC, 2005).
-However, it is notable that the Article 5 of the 2006 Company Law tends to be ambiguous for companies to follow and thus far from legally binding in practice, though it has laid legal foundations for further sustainable practices.
+The introduction of the concept of CSR into China can be traced back to the 1980s right after the reform and opening-up initiated by Mr. Deng Xiaoping, while it was not until 2000s that CSR came to be understood and accepted by Chinese companies, largely because of regulatory changes (Duan & Eccles, 2014).
+The Chinese government amended the Company Law of People's Republic of China promulgated in 1993 and put it into effect in January 2006, which officially adopted CSR as part of the Chinese legal system.
+The Article 5 of the new Company Law encourages Chinese companies to comply with laws and administrative regulations, social and business morality when undertaking business operations, accepting the supervision of the government and the general public and bearing social responsibilities (Standing Committee of the National People's Congress, 2015).
+However, it is notable that the Article 5 of the 2006 Company Law tends to be ambiguous for companies to follow and thus far from legally binding in practice, though it has laid legal foundations for further sustainable practices in China.

-SOEs are key to CSR practices in China.
-In January 2008, China's State-owned Assets Supervision and Administration Commission (SASAC) published "Guidelines for State-owned Enterprises Directly under the Central Government on Fulfilling Corporate Social Responsibilities", calling for Chinese SOEs to further promote the goals of CSR when developing the Chinese economy, including workplace safety, protection of the legal rights of employees, participation in social public welfare programs, protection of the environment and conservation of natural resources (SASAC, 2008).
-Unlike SOEs, China's SMEs do not operate under a central supervisor, while the China Association of Small and Medium Enterprises (CASME) is a significant stakeholder to provide CSR guidance to country's SMEs.
-On December 18, 2013, the CASME published the "Guidelines to Small and Medium Enterprises on Corporate Social Responsibility", the first document to instruct Chinese SMEs to raise their CSR awareness and recognize four main categories of social responsibility, namely employment, environment, market and community (CASME, 2013).
+Since SOEs play a dominant role in the Chinese economy, they become key to the implementation of sustainability in the country.
+In January 2008, China's State-owned Assets Supervision and Administration Commission (SASAC) published "Guidelines for Stateowned Enterprises Directly under the Central Government on Fulfilling Corporate Social Responsibilities", calling for Chinese SOEs to further promote the goals of CSR when developing the Chinese economy, including workplace safety, protection of the legal rights of employees, participation in social public welfare programs, protection of the environment and conservation of natural resources (State-owned Assets Supervision and Administration Commission, 2008).
+Unlike SOEs, China's SMEs do not operate under a central supervisor, while the China Association of Small and Medium Enterprises (CASME) is a significant stakeholder to provide sustainability guidance to country's SMEs.
+On December 18, 2013, the CASME published the "Guidelines to Small and Medium Enterprises on Corporate Social Responsibility", the first document to instruct Chinese SMEs to raise their CSR awareness and recognize four main categories of social responsibility, namely employment, environment, market and community (China Association of Small and Medium Enterprises, 2013).
+Other industry associations have also issued their own guidelines that created huge influence on their respective industries.
+For instance, the China Federation of Industrial Economics (CFIE) published "China Industrial Enterprise and Industrial Associations Social Responsibility Guidelines" in 2008, and China's Responsible Supply Chain Association (CRSCA) published "China Social Compliance 9000 for Textile and Apparel Industry" in the same year.
+In 2009, the China Banking Association issued "Guidelines for Corporate Social Responsibility of Chinese Banking and Financial Institutions".